betaflight/betaflight/docs/Board - Naze32.md

 + Apply power to the board
 + Remove the short on the board

-### Cleanflight configurator
+### INAV configurator
-+ Select the correct hardware and the desired release of the Clearflight firmware
++ Select the correct hardware and the desired release of the INAV firmware
 + Put a check in the "No reboot sequence"
 + Flash firmware

 ```